 The default Shopware 6 Storefront is a traditional, tightly integrated presentation layer built using the Twig templating engine, which is part of the Symfony ecosystem.
 It forms part of the monolithic Shopware application, meaning both frontend and backend are bundled together in the same project and deployed as a single unit.

-This Storefront renders HTML server-side using predefined Twig templates for all critical eCommerce flows such as:
+This Storefront renders HTML server side using predefined Twig templates for all critical eCommerce flows such as:

 All rendering, routing, and asset handling are managed within Shopware using its Page Loader System.